 Learn more about who has the cheapest full coverage auto insurance

-Cheap car insurance rates after a speeding ticket in Iowa
+Cheap car insurance in Iowa after a speeding ticket

 If you have a speeding ticket on your Iowa driving record and you are looking for cheap car insurance, State Farm offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $958 per year.